niedzielski/dotfiles/readme.md

 sudo apt install nasm yasm libfdk-aac2 libfdk-aac-dev
 ```

-4. Follow the directions to install ffmpeg to a temporary directory.
+4. Follow the directions to install ffmpeg with libfdk-aac support to a temporary directory.
 5. Follow the forum directions including installing the dependencies they specify (I couldn't get a prefix install to work).
-6. Register.
+6. Register via the GUI.

+If it doesn't work, you probably have the disc number wrong.

 ### Powertop